jtheisen/moldinium/readme.md

 ### What to expect

-It's unlikely I can afford to bring this library to a mature state, let alone maintain it after that.
+It's unlikely I can afford to bring this library to a really mature state, let alone maintain it after that.
 Unless Microsoft hires me I likely work on more financially rewarding things and this proof-of-concept is the most my temporary obsession with this topic could yield.

-I document the in my opinion quite elegant design more below in part so that someone with more stamina has something to build on in the following sections.
+I document the in my opinion quite elegant design more below in part so that someone with more free time has something to build on in the following sections.

 Also note that after those, there are some notes on further features